Threat Hunting on Endpoint Data with Sysmon

 Next Steps

-• Unusual Parent of Svchost: Search for svchost.exe where services.exe is not the parent.
+Search for svchost.exe where services.exe is not the parent.
 You can see from our Insights data here that services.exe should be the parent of svchost.exe.
-Anything else is anomalous and worth some time investigating.
+Anything else is anomalous and worth investigating.

-• Powershell Encoded Commands: Search for powershell with a command line argument of -enc (note there are other variations of this command line switch).
-Powershell has a feature allowing for commands to be encoded with base64 encoding.
+Search for powershell with a command line argument of -enc.
+PowerShell has a feature allowing for commands to be encoded with base64 encoding.
 While this is sometimes used for legitimate purposes, it can also be used by attackers to obfuscate their activities.
-If you find any, you can decode the command easily from the command line or a web-based tool.

-• Logon Bypass: Search for a shell, like cmd.exe, being launched by winlogon.exe.
-This is indicative a Sticky-Keys attack where an attacker is able to create persistence by modifying the registry to launch a command shell at the logon screen when they hit the shift key 5 times.
+Search for a shell, like cmd.exe, being launched by winlogon.exe.
+This is indicative of a Sticky-Keys attack where an attacker is able to create persistence by modifying the registry to launch a command shell at the logon screen when they hit the shift key 5 times.
 This is bad.

 Ok, that's all for now.
 There are many more things that we hunt for, but that should get you started.
 I hope this has been helpful in giving you some understanding of the possibilities that open up when you have access to endpoint process behavior data like that which Sysmon provides.